Which are the famous and amazing landmarks in South America?

 The name Rapa Nui comes from the indigenous name for the people of the Easter Island.
 The Rapa Nui people call the island tepito or tehenua, which means 'navel of the world'.

-Rapanui is the most remote inhabited island of the world.
+Rapa Nui is the most remote inhabited island of the world.
 Only about 7,000 people live on the island that is located at a distance of about 3,500 km/ 2,170 miles from continental Chile.

 The Nazca Lines are so called geoglyphs, lines drawn into the soil.

-The huge drawings that are as big in area as several football fields were created by the ancient people called the Nazca people, who lived in the area more than a thousand years ago.
-In fact, the drawings are so big that they can only be fully seen from an airplane or a helicopter.
+Nazca lines seen from aboveThe huge drawings that are as big in area as several football fields were created by the ancient people called the Nazca people, who lived in the area more than a thousand years ago.
+The Nazca people are said to have created these lines for religious or ceremonial purposes but the full background remains a mystery.

 The giant pictures were created by removing the reddish-brown iron oxide-coated pebbles on the surface, revealing the light-colored earth underneath.
-The designs include various shapes such as geometric patterns, plants or even animals like spiders, monkeys or birds.

-The equator is an imaginary line dividing the planet into a northern and southern hemisphere.
+Middle of the World monument in EcuadorThe equator is an imaginary line dividing the planet into a northern and southern hemisphere.
 This monument is thus standing at 0 degrees latitude.
 Here you can actually stand on both hemispheres!

 The Ojos de Salado is the highest point in the Andes mountain range and in Chile.
 This natural landmark in South America is the highest volcano on Earth and the second-highest peak in the Southern Hemisphere.

-This volcano is part of the Central Volcanic Zone of the Andes and the summit reaches 6,893 m/ 22,615 ft. second-highest peak in the Southern Hemisphere.
+Ojos de SaladoThis volcano is part of the Central Volcanic Zone of the Andes and the summit reaches 6,893 m/ 22,615 ft. second-highest peak in the Southern Hemisphere.

 Ojos del Salado is a stratovolcano, which means it is a tall, conical volcano composed of layers of hardened lava, volcanic ash, and other volcanic rocks.